luolinlin1201/Im00_im00/content/en/post/RA.md

 The research findings highlight the extent of falsehood in green marketing, far exceeding our initial expectations.
 I hope that in the future, governments and relevant organizations will enact policies to regulate green marketing, ensuring that conscientious consumers can purchase genuinely eco-friendly and sustainable products.

 ## Personal Motivation
 I have a strong sense of social responsibility and a deep-seated environmental awareness from an early age.
-I have observed an increasing number of brands using brown packaging paper and claiming sustainability, but how can we verify their authenticity?
+I have observed an increasing number of brands using brown packaging and claiming sustainability, but how can we verify their authenticity?
 As an advocate for green and sustainable consumption practices, I strive to ensure that the products I purchase genuinely meet environmental standards.

 Through this research, I have gained a deeper understanding of greenwashing behaviors by brands and influencers, and I hope this study will positively impact society and others.